 Setting Clear Objectives and Goals

 Setting goals and objectives is essential for success.
 By setting goals, you show the team what you expect and what they need to achieve.
 This helps them stay motivated and focused, and they can see how their work helps the company succeed.
 It’s also important to include your field sales team in setting these goals.
 This is because they will understand what to do and feel responsible.
-So that they feel ownership of their goals and clearly understand what is expected from them.
+So that they feel ownership of their goals and clearly understand what is expected of them.
 This process makes work easy for everyone and plays an important role in the growth of any company.

 Use of Technology